Ugly Christmas Sweater Gingerbread Cookies

 Last year I ordered a set of Christmas sweater cookie cutters, which then proceeded to take much longer than I anticipated to arrive.
 I missed getting the chance to use them last year, so I made extra sure I had them ready to go this year.

-Cut out the cookies and use a spatula to transfer the cookies from the cutting surface to a parchment lined baking sheet.
-Leave about a half inch pace between the cookies so they can expand.
+Cut out the cookies and use a spatula to transfer the cookies from the cutting surface to a parchment-lined baking sheet.
+Leave about a half-inch space between the cookies so they can expand.

-Once the cookies are finished cooking, remove them from the baking sheet and arrange on a cooling rack to cool completely.
-You don’t want the cookies to be warm at all when you decorate them, otherwise you’ll be in for a huge mess of delicious runny icing.
+Once the cookies are finished baking, remove them from the baking sheet and arrange them on a cooling rack to cool completely.
+You don’t want the cookies to be warm at all when you decorate them, otherwise, you’ll be in for a huge mess of delicious runny icing.

 Make the icing by beating together the powdered sugar, egg whites, and milk.
 When the icing is stiff, remove about a cup of icing for making the cookie edges and put it in an icing bag.
 Then add a few tablespoons to the icing to thin it out.
 I used a flooding technique to decorate my cookies, but definitely feel free to do your thang when decorating!